String Quartet No. 2 (Smetana): Structure

-Smetana said that the second quartet takes up from where the first finished: "...after the catastrophe, it represents the turbulence of music in a person who had lost his hearing".
+Smetana said that the second quartet takes up from where his first finished: "...after the catastrophe, it represents the turbulence of music in a person who had lost his hearing".
 The musical construction and language are entirely new and unusual.
+Its discontinuities and sudden outbursts caused even Smetana himself doubts; he wrote of the first movement, "It has a very unusual form and is difficult to understand.
+A kind of breakdown prevails throughout the movement and will cause, so it seems to me, the players extreme difficulty."

 At first, the composition was received by listeners and critics with hesitation, even with objections.
 However, thanks to many successful interpretations (by, for example, the Czech Quartet, the Smetana Quartet, and the Janáček Quartet), the quartet is now highly regarded within Czech music history and culture.